Epic of Gilgamesh: Translations

 The first direct Arabic translation from the original tablets was published in the 1960s by Iraqi archaeologist Taha Baqir.

+Nancy Katharine Sandars, a British archaeologist and prehistorian, published a popular translation of The Epic of Gilgamesh in 1960.
+An independent scholar, Sandars was never a university academic.

-The definitive modern translation is a two-volume critical work by Andrew George, published by Oxford University Press in 2003.
+The definitive modern translation into English is a two-volume critical work by Andrew George, published by Oxford University Press in 2003.
 A book review by Cambridge scholar Eleanor Robson claims that George's is the most significant critical work on Gilgamesh in the last 70 years.
 George discusses the state of the surviving material, and provides a tablet-by-tablet exegesis, with a dual language side-by-side translation.

-In 2004, Stephen Mitchell supplied a controversial version that takes many liberties with the text and includes modernized allusions and commentary relating to the Iraq War of 2003.